SpaDA: A Spatial Dataflow Architecture Programming Language: Results

 In contrast, the vertical stencil exhibits different behavior: throughput increases up to 17 pressure levels, then drops significantly.
-The initial performance gains likely result from CSL-compiler optimizations such as loop-unrolling, suggesting further improvements are possible for large sequential loops.
-Beyond 17 levels, however, performance drops and then remains flat because the vertical stencil's sequential dependencies along each vertical column execute within a single PE, preventing parallelization across levels.
-This behavior confirms that our compiler correctly preserves algorithmic dependencies while exploiting available parallelism.
+This is because up until 16 pressure levels, the CSL compiler unrolls the sequential loop.
+The vertical stencil's sequential dependencies along each vertical column execute within a single PE, preventing parallelization across levels.